0cjs/sedoc/ee/6502/README.md

 sequence must set the stack pointer, clear decimal mode and (when ready) clear the IRQ mask flag.

+CMOS parts may clear decimal mode on reset as they do on IRQ.

 Program Status Register (P, Flags)
 ----------------------------------